 For FY2021, 10 new positions will be added via Public Safety, one new position will be added via Human Services, and 43 Temporary positions are converted to Regular across the functions.
-The General Fund also brings on one position to the General Fund from the Enterprise Funds and sends two positions to the Grant Projects Fund.
+The General Fund also brings on one position from the Enterprise Funds and sends two positions to the Grant Projects Fund.
+Other mid-year changes occurred.
+In addition, there are 20 unfunded positions for FY2021 in the General Fund not noted above.